 Dr. Lee’s research program bridges social-cognitive development with affective health science to understand adolescents’ status sensitivity and its developmental implications for stress resilience, motivation, behavior, and mental and physical health outcomes.
 Particularly, Dr. Lee is interested in how young people mentally construe the social world (their beliefs, mindsets, and lay theories) and how their beliefs and mindsets can shape the ways in which they respond to socially “stressful” experiences.
 To explore these questions, Dr. lee’s research program integrates wise psychological intervention approaches with fine-grained ecological measures and methods (i.e., ecological momentary assessments, social behavioral tasks, hormone sampling, and large-scale institutional data) in laboratory and school field contexts.
 The central aims of her work are to advance theoretical understandings of the development of mindset and resilience from a broader human development perspective.
 Dr. Lee also hopes to create effective psychological intervention programs that can inspire parents, youths, and educators to promote psychosocial resilience and healthier development in diverse school and cultural contexts.

-To date, Dr. Hae Yeon Lee’s research has been published in the leading academic journals, including Child Development, Psychological Science, Development and Psychopathology, Developmental Science, and Emotion Review.
+To date, Dr. Hae Yeon Lee’s research has been published in leading academic journals, including Child Development, Psychological Science, Development and Psychopathology, Developmental Science, and Emotion Review.
 Her doctoral dissertation won the 2018 Society for Research in Child Development (SRCD) dissertation funding award.
-In 2019, Dr. Lee was named as a Jacobs Foundation Young Scholar.
+In 2019, Dr. Lee was named a Jacobs Foundation Young Scholar.
 Her research findings have been featured in popular media outlets, including The New York Times, The Conversation, Future Ed, Education Week, Daily Texan, Fox News, and The Sydney Morning Herald.